to-ton/SQLi-Routed-Column-Generator-and-Time-Based-tool/README.md

 # Your SQLi Essentials
-Routed SQLi Column Generator tool and Time base SQLi tool summed up into one :)
+Routed SQLi Columns Generator tool and Time base SQLi tool summed up into one :)

 **Enjoy!!